bash-c/main_arena_offset/README.md

 ### Releases

-#### Alpha

-- v0.1 -- I have tested libcs from [libc-database](https://github.com/niklasb/libc-database), but only 60% works.
-Version 0.1 must contains many many bugs and issues are welcome.
-- v0.2 -- I changed the method.
-Now it works on the equation **main_arena+0x10/0x18/0x20 == \__malloc\_hook**.
-It make a result for every libc from [libc-database](https://github.com/niklasb/libc-database).
-However, I haven't checked the result one by one, so a few results may be wrong and issues are welcome, too.
-- v0.3 -- The setup procedure has been simplified a lot and now you can install this tool using a simple  <a href="#1" target="_self">command</a>.
-- v0.4 -- It's able to print libc-version-information now.

-#### Beta
-- v0.5 -- Many changes.
-I modified the shell-script a lot and it work's better.
-Most importantly, I have tested all the libcs from [libc-databases](https://github.com/niklasb/libc-database) and all of them made it!
-So I decided to release Beta-v0.5.

-- v0.6 -- fix a small bug.

-#### Alpha
 - v1.0 -- I add more comment and give it up to add more optitions(To-do list) cause it's not important lol.

 - v1.1 -- Fix a small bug during installation